Back Arrow IconBack Arrow Icon

 Take it as soon as possible after a possible HIV risk/exposure (like a condom breaking or sexual assault etc).

-Please note: When exposure risk is outside 72 hours contact a nurse/doctor.
+Please note: When exposure risk is outside 72 hours contact a medical professional.

 👉 Urgent Care Facilities